How to Get Rid of Mice in Your Home

 When you first catch sight of a mouse in your home, Warberg Block says the first step is to immediately find out where it came from.
 "Getting rid of mice is important, but it's not a solution if there is still a revolving door letting more rodents in," she says.
 "Since mice usually live and eat within a 20-foot area, you shouldn't have to look far."
 To figure out where it might have been hiding, grab a flashlight and look under your cabinets, sink, appliances (like the stove or dishwasher), and in the backs of drawers and cupboards.

 Since mice often seek shelter in the undisturbed parts of your home, Warberg Block notes that you should also check these "hot spots": pantries, voids under or behind cabinets, dryer vents and ventilation systems, basement crawlspaces, attics, and insulation.
-"If mice are still eluding you, try this super sleuth secret: Sprinkle baby powder or baking powder on the floor wherever you think there may be mice," she adds.
+"If mice are still eluding you, try this super sleuth secret: Sprinkle baby powder or baking powder on the floor wherever you think there may be mice," she says.
 "When the mouse comes out of hiding, it will leave a trail of footprints, helping you identify where it came from and where it was headed," she adds.

-Watch for more.
+Watch for More

-Another way to tell if you have a family of mice living alongside your own?
-You see mice during the day.
+Another way to tell if you have a family of mice living alongside your own: You see mice during the day.
 This is indicative of larger numbers, since mice typically scavenge for food at night.
 Spotting a mouse or two in broad daylight means they didn't get enough to eat the night prior (these mice are weaker) and likely got pushed off dinner by their more dominant (and numerous) counterparts.
 Warberg Block also explains that mice multiply at a rapid rate, so you need to act fast if you notice one or more.
 "Female mice can reproduce when they are just two months old and can give birth to a litter every six to eight weeks," she says.
 "Each litter averages between two to 12 baby mice, so even if it starts as a few mice in your home, it can quickly grow into a major infestation."

-Though Warberg Block prefers to implement natural pest prevention measures to keep mice out of your home entirely, extermination is, unfortunately, sometimes necessary.
+Though Warberg Block prefers to implement natural pest prevention measures to keep mice out of your home, extermination is, unfortunately, sometimes necessary.
 If you have reached this point, hire a pest control professional.
 It's important to call an expert as soon as you notice an outbreak, since mice can carry over 35 different types of diseases and can potentially harm the structure of a home by chewing on electrical wires—which could cause house fires.
-Just make sure you proceed with caution regardless, whether you're tackling this process yourself or hiring an exterminator.
+Just make sure you proceed with caution, regardless of whether you're tackling this process yourself or hiring an exterminator.
 Warberg Block recommends following the Centers for Disease Control and Prevention's (CDC) guides to properly exterminate on your own and clean up after the infestation.
 "If you do choose to use a trap, I advise using a humane live trap," she adds.

 Also make sure to fix any leaky faucets and pipes since mice are drawn to a water supply—and declutter as much as possible so they won't have places to hide.
-"When you use proactive pest prevention measures [like these], it's less likely rodents will ever enter—or if they do, they'll turnaround and leave on their own."
+"When you use proactive pest prevention measures [like these], it's less likely rodents will ever enter—or if they do, they'll turn around and leave on their own."
 Warberg Block says that mice even leave scent markers that signal to other mice that it isn't safe to enter your home.